shopware/docs/resources/references/security.md

 ## GDPR compliance

-GDPR (General Data Protection Regulation) is a comprehensive European Union (EU) regulation that enhances individuals' privacy rights by imposing strict rules on how organizations collect, process, and protect personal data.
+General Data Protection Regulation (GDPR) is a comprehensive European Union (EU) regulation that enhances individuals' privacy rights by imposing strict rules on how organizations collect, process, and protect personal data.
 For more information, refer to [GDPR](https://docs.shopware.com/en/shopware-6-en/tutorials-and-faq/gdpr) guide.

 ## HTML sanitizer